ryanallen/words-of-my-perfect-teacher/README.md

-# Words of My Perfect Teacher
+# <div align="center">Words of My Perfect Teacher</div>
-A Complete Translation of a Classic Introduction to Tibetan Buddhism
+<div align="center">A Complete Translation of a Classic Introduction to Tibetan Buddhism</div>
-<sub>REVISED EDITION</sub>
+<div align="center"><sub>REVISED EDITION</sub></div>

 [alt text](image_url)

-by Patrul Rinpoche
+<div align="center">by Patrul Rinpoche</div>
-translated by the [Padmakara Translation Group](https://www.shambhala.com/padmakara-translation-group-home/), with a [foreword by the Dalai Lama](#forewordhhdl)
+<div align="center">translated by the [Padmakara Translation Group](https://www.shambhala.com/padmakara-translation-group-home/), with a [foreword by the Dalai Lama](#forewordhhdl)
-[hand copied](https://github.com/ryanallen/words-of-my-perfect-teacher/activity?sort=ASC) by [Ryan Allen](https://github.com/ryanallen) for  study, scholarship, research, and teaching to help end the suffering of all sentient beings.
+[hand copied](https://github.com/ryanallen/words-of-my-perfect-teacher/activity?sort=ASC) by [Ryan Allen](https://github.com/ryanallen) for  study, scholarship, research, and teaching to help end the suffering of all sentient beings.</div>

 ---

 [alt text](image_url)

 *<p id="buddha-sakyamuni-il" align="center">Buddha Sakyamuni</p>*
-The [Buddha](#buddha) of our time
+<p align="center">The Buddha of our time</p>

 ---

 [alt text](image_url)

 *<p id="guru-rinpoche-il" align="center">Guru Rinpoche</p>*
-Also known as [Padmasambhava](#padmasambhava-of-oddiyana), the Lotus-born, he is the "Second Buddha" who established Buddhism in Tibet.
-He is shown here in the form known as "Prevailing Over Appearances and Existence" (Nangsi Zilnon), the name meaning that, as he understands the nature of everything that appears, he is naturally the master of all situations.
+<p align="center">Also known as [Padmasambhava](#padmasambhava-of-oddiyana), the Lotus-born, he is the "Second Buddha" who established Buddhism in Tibet.
+He is shown here in the form known as "Prevailing Over Appearances and Existence" (Nangsi Zilnon), the name meaning that, as he understands the nature of everything that appears, he is naturally the master of all situations.</p>

 ---